jakeajames/Prometheus/README.md

 1. Download Prometheus.app and install.sh
 2. Put Prometheus.app inside of /Applications or somewhere
+3. Open Terminal, write `chmod 777 `, drag the install.sh file and click enter
-3. Open Terminal, drag the install.sh file and click enter, wait for it to finish
+4. Drag the install.sh file again and click enter.
+Wait for it to finish

 # FAQ